haresh14/gdrive-transfer/README.md

     * *Example URL*: `https://drive.google.com/drive/folders/1a2b3c4d5e6f7g8h9i0j`
     * *Example ID*: `1a2b3c4d5e6f7g8h9i0j`

+### Step 3.5: Find the Destination Folder ID (Optional)

+By default, files will be copied to the root of your "My Drive".
+If you want to copy them to a specific folder:

+1. In Google Drive, navigate to or create the destination folder in your "My Drive".
+2. Open the destination folder.
+3. Look at the URL and extract the Folder ID the same way as in Step 3.
+4. Use this ID for the `GDRIVE_DESTINATION_PARENT_ID` environment variable.

 ### Step 4: Set Up Environment Variables (`.env` file)

 This is the most secure way to configure the script.